Becoming self-employed takes guts and the freedom it offers can be priceless, but it does come with some difficulties

 What if I don’t have enough evidence of my income?

 Are you new to self-employment?
-Banks and building societies may consider other evidence of your income such as invoices, purchase orders or contracts, particularly if you have a history of working in a related profession, or evidence that your future income is guaranteed.
-Give us a call to discuss your circumstances.
+Banks and building societies may consider other evidence of your income such as invoices, purchase orders or contracts, particularly if you have a history of working in a related profession or evidence that your future income is guaranteed.

-Have you checked your credit rating lately?
 This is one of the first checks a lender will make, so it’s important that your credit score is healthy and there are no issues with your credit report.
 Your credit score is based on your history of borrowing and repaying.
 The better your history, the higher your score.
-Register with Experian, CallCredit or Equifax to check your score.
-If you uncover any issues, you may need to resolve them, or wait until your credit score improves.
+Register with one of the credit reference agencies to check your history.
+If you uncover any issues, you may need to resolve them or wait until your credit score improves.
 A good credit rating is key to getting an Agreement in Principle (AIP), which is the first step in getting a mortgage.

 How much do you need to contribute towards the property price?
-At the time of writing, a 95% mortgage is the largest loan-to-value mortgage that is widely available, and even these are relatively rare.
-If you have a 5% deposit, you will be able to get a mortgage, but be aware that banks will charge you a higher interest rate for these products.
+Currently, a 95% mortgage is the largest loan-to-value mortgage that is available, and even these mortgages are more difficult to obtain.
+If you have a 5% deposit, you may be able to get a mortgage, but be aware that banks will charge you a higher interest rate for these products.
 If you can gather a 10% deposit, then you will be able to access mortgages with more favourable interest rates, and also have greater protection in case property values fluctuate.
-Some 100% mortgages do exist, such as family offset mortgages, which require a family member to act as a guarantor.
-When evaluating your options, remember that you will also need to pay stamp duty, solicitor fees and moving costs – so you’ll need this in addition to your deposit fund.
-If you are a ‘first time buyer’ stamp duty may not apply.
-See below for an overview of these costs.